Dreame X60 Max Ultra Review

 Overview:

-Here’s what sold me on the X60 Max Ultra: it handles pet dander and allergens like a champ while staying surprisingly quiet.
-The app connectivity actually works (shocking, I know), giving you real-time air quality data that’s genuinely useful.
+Here’s what sold me on the X60 Max Ultra: it handles pet hair and ground-in dirt like a champ while staying surprisingly quiet.
+The app connectivity actually works (shocking, I know), and the auto-empty base plus self-washing mop pads mean you barely have to touch it for weeks at a time.

 Key Specs: